prismmodelchecker/prism/prism/README.txt

  * Joachim Meyer-Kayser: Original implementation of the "Fox-Glynn" algorithm
  * Alistair John Strachan: Port to 64-bit architectures
  * Stephen Gilmore: Support for the stochastic process algebra PEPA
- * Paolo Ballarini & Kenneth Chan: Port to Mac OS X
+ * Paolo Ballarini & Kenneth Chan: Port of PRISM to Mac OS X
  * Rashid Mehmood: Improvements to low-level data structures and numerical solution algorithms
  * Alistair John Strachan, Mike Arthur and Zak Cohen: Integration of JFreeChart into PRISM
  * Carlos Bederian (working with Pedro D'Argenio): Addition of LTL model checking for MDPs to PRISM